-3.8 Cash and Short-Term Deposits
+3.8 Cash and Short-Term Investments

-Cash and short-term deposits in the statement of financial position comprise cash at banks and on hand and short term deposits with a maturity of three months or less.
+Cash and short-term investments in the statement of financial position comprise cash at banks and on hand and short-term investments with a maturity of three months or less.

-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding Fund overdrafts.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term investments, as defined above, net of outstanding Fund overdrafts.

-3.9 New Standards and Interpretations
+3.9.
+New Standards and Interpretations